What are the Risks of Buying and Storing Crypto?

 Ledger is a physical device that you need to purchase.

 The Ledger Nanos (or newer Stax) wallets work in concert with their Ledger Live app.
 It’s also a great option and the added security can be essential if you’re managing more crypto.

 Can I stake crypto in a private wallet?

 Yes indeed.
-And both of these wallets have you covered — along with many other great features, they allow you to stake and earn while you retain the sole control over the Private Keys.
+And both of these wallets have got you covered — along with many other great features, they allow customers to stake and earn while retaining the sole control over the Private Keys.

-Exodus allows you to stake seven cryptocurrencies (at the time of this writing):
+Exodus allows you to stake several cryptocurrencies including:

 Compare the APY earned by staking ATOM with the top exchanges we listed above.
-You’ll see that staking on Exodus is paying 19.25% APY.
+You’ll see that staking on Exodus is paying 20% APY (give or take).